sgmurphy/wordpress-plugins/ml-slider/readme.txt

 == Description ==

 With MetaSlider, you can create a powerful, SEO-optimized slider, slideshow, carousel, or gallery in minutes.
-MetaSlider is world’s #1 responsive WordPress slider plugin.
+MetaSlider is the world’s #1 responsive WordPress slider plugin.
 MetaSlider is the best choice for image, photo, video (YouTube, Vimeo, local, and external), layer, HTML, WooCommerce product, and post feed sliders!

 [vimeo https://vimeo.com/393891282]